Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 Gloves = hiking love

-If you are hiking with newbies, children, or a group of folks you don't know well, bring along a second pair of gloves to hand over when any of them begin to shiver.
+If you are hiking with newbies, children, or a group of folks you don't know well, bring along a second pair of gloves to hand over (will the hiking puns never end?) when any of them begin to shiver.

 Demonstrate without a word that the best hiking gloves are a vital component of your anti-hypothermia strategy.